rackerlabs/support-how-to/content/rackspace-email/rackspace-email-to-microsoft-exchange-migration.md

 |**Syncs to Mobile Device**| X | X | X | X | X | X |
 |**Available in Outlook Web Access**|  X | X | X | X | X | X |

-Customers who need to ability to sync calendars, contacts, notes, and tasks from a mail client such as Outlook are good candidates for the migration from Rackspace Email to Microsoft Exchange.
+Customers who need the ability to sync calendars, contacts, notes, and tasks from a mail client such as Outlook are good candidates for the migration from Rackspace Email to Microsoft Exchange.
 If you are considering the migration because your Rackspace Email mailbox is at maximum capacity you may want to reconsider as this will not immediately resolve the issue.
 Try the recommendations in [Rackspace Email storage maintenance and best practices](/how-to/rackspace-email-storage-maintenance-and-best-practices/).